Nityant17/OS-Development/phase_5.md

 Some other things to keep in mind:
 - In real mode, memory addressing is done with segment:offset pairs, which point to a physical memory address
-- The physical memory address = (Segment × 16) + Offset
-- The segment is multiplied by 16 and then added to the offset to get the actual memory address
+- The physical memory address = (Segment × 16) + Offset, the segment is multiplied by 16 and then added to the offset to get the actual memory address
 - `es` and `bx` form one of these segment:offset pairs
 - `es` holds the value of the segment in this case 0x0000
 - `bx` is for the offset and we choose 0x7e00 because it is just 512 bytes after 0x7c00 and thus doesn't interfere with anything and provides maximum space